inspec/inspec/docs/resources.rst

 processes -- DONE
 =====================================================
-Use the ``processes`` audit resource to test properties for running programs a system.
+Use the ``processes`` InSpec resource to test properties for running programs a system.

 Syntax -- DONE
 -----------------------------------------------------
-A ``processes`` audit resource block declares the name of the process to be tested, and then declares one (or more) property/value pairs.
+A ``processes`` InSpec resource block declares the name of the process to be tested, and then declares one (or more) property/value pairs.
 For example:

 .. code-block:: ruby